malusos/blog/deploy-with-openvino.md

 ## Pre-requisites

-Python and C++ environments are required to run the examples below.
+Seting up the Python and C++ environments are required to run the examples below.

 To install packages on the Python environment, use the following command.
 ```sh